Some Sass

 // Recommended if you don't rely on @import

-// Optional, if you get suggestions from the current document after namespace.$ (you don't need the $ for narrowing down suggestions)
+// Optional, if you get suggestions from the current document after namespace.$ (you don't need to type the $ for narrowing down suggestions)

 "editor.wordBasedSuggestions": false,